gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

     - Visit: http://localhost:{{port}} in your browser.
 9. Check the generated logs in the terminal when the function executes.

-### Deploying your application and checking logs on the Azion Edge Platform
+### Deploying your application and checking live tail logs on the Azion Edge Platform

 Follow these steps:

 1. Run `azion deploy` to deploy your application to the network edge.
 2. Access your application's domain, provided at the end of the deployment process.
-3. Run `azion logs cells` to retrieve logs of your edge functions.
+3. Run `azion logs cells --tail` to retrieve live tail logs of your edge functions.

 > Note: the `azion logs cells` command fetches logs from the last 5 minutes.
 More details are available in the [command documentation](https://www.azion.com/en/documentation/products/azion-cli/overview/#using-azion-logs-cells).